hvmerode/junit-pipeline/README.md

 <br>

 #### Define unit test ####
-The __junit_library__ contains a set of commands - used in unit tests - to manipulate the pipeline.
+The __junit_pipeline__ library contains a set of commands - used in unit tests - to manipulate the pipeline.
 Let's go over them:

 <br>